1dylan1/Permutation-Generator/README.md

 CAB
 CBA

 Requires 2 inputs from main, the string you want to convert, and number of permutations.
-There is error catching in the event you enter a higher permutation amount than is possible with said string.
+Error catching is not fully implemented yet.